JasonThon/lightflus/README.md

 You can read following documents to know more about Lightflus.
 If you have no access, please contact with the admin.

 1. You can read the [Developer Guide](https://www.notion.so/Developer-Guide-bb6579a980844cff9b2702dd107e4ff3) to get more details for contribution.
-2. [Architecture Overview](https://www.notion.so/Architecture-Overview-be9b006c61884db58e40dbd00e00b77d) will help you to get familiar with Tableflow Architecture Design
+2. [Architecture Overview](https://www.notion.so/Architecture-Overview-be9b006c61884db58e40dbd00e00b77d) will help you to get familiar with Lightflus Architecture Design
 3. [Product Design](https://www.notion.so/Product-Design-efa990263c4b4e80a677243efc95a2f2) will tell you more about why we decide to create a streaming system by ourselves, not fork open source projects like Flink.
 4. [Design Doc](https://www.notion.so/Design-282e33dc26a0416f9b25d20d78fe69d3) has the information of the historical design details of each version.